-Recovery of amphetamines from six different types of surfaces using cotton gauze was evaluated (see Table 10).
+Recovery of amphetamines from six different types of surfaces using cotton gauze was evaluated (see Table 9a and 9b).
 The practice of serial wiping (wiping the same surface area a second time with a second gauze wipe and combining both wipes as a single sample) was evaluated.
 Four solvents for wetting the gauze were tested (distilled water, 5% distilled white vinegar, isopropanol, and methanol).
 Six replicates samples were taken on a latex painted wall.
-Recoveries and precisions are given in Table 10.
+Recoveries and precisions are given in Table 9a and 9b.
 The recoveries with 5% distilled white vinegar were better than for distilled water, but not as good as for isopropanol.
 Methanol is superior to isopropanol.
 Recoveries with isopropanol are greatly improved with a repeat (serial) wipe (11% improvement compared to only about 6% improvement with methanol).
-The study and results are reported in the Backup Data Report for NIOSH 9109 [1].
-Additional research on surface sample recovery and solvent effectiveness has been reported by Martyny [10, 11].
+The study and results are reported in the Backup Data Report for NIOSH 9109 [4].
+Additional research on surface sample recovery and solvent effectiveness has been reported by Van Dyke et al [13] and Serrano et al. [16].